-The bill, HB 534, addresses the regulations surrounding the booting of motor vehicles parked on private property.
-It clarifies that the ownership entity of the parking facility cannot receive any compensation, including rebates or other valuable considerations, related to the immobilization of vehicles through booting, except for unpaid parking fees.
-Additionally, it specifies that any unpaid parking fees must not exceed the actual amount incurred for parking in the facility.
+The bill, HB 534, addresses the booting of motor vehicles parked on private property, specifically focusing on the compensation related to the immobilization of these vehicles.
+The Conference Committee Report indicates that the Senate amendments proposed by Senator McMath were rejected, while those by Senator Luneau were adopted.
+Notably, the bill clarifies that the ownership entity of the parking facility cannot receive any compensation, including rebates or other valuable considerations, in connection with the booting of vehicles, except for unpaid parking fees.
+Additionally, it specifies that any unpaid parking fees cannot exceed the actual amount incurred for parking.

 HB534 Engrossed: 32:1741(I)